Zzorro-Kid/Steganography-App/Steganographer/README.md

-# Steganographer Desktop App
+# Steganographer App

-Steganographer is a C++ application built with the Qt framework that provides a graphical user interface for performing steganography on BMP and PPM image files.
+Steganographer is a C++ CLI tool for performing steganography on BMP and PPM image files.
 It allows to embed hidden messages within images and extract them later